spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 ### Filters

-Table Component does not contain any filters a table usually will have (filtering, searching).
+A Table Component does not contain any filters a table usually has (filtering, searching).
 The Core Table Component has just a view of the columns and data and has built-in sorting.

 To use [Filter components](/docs/marketplace/dev/front-end/table-design/table-filters/), the Table Module must implement a specific interface (TableConfig) and then be registered to the Root Module via `TableModule.withFilterComponents()`: